top of page

 Research Interests

-A main research focus in the O'Brien laboratory is to help characterize the nutritional, genetic and hormonal determinants of mineral metabolism with an emphasis on maternal and child health.
-Currently, our research focuses on maternal and fetal bone health, risk of anemia in pregnant women and newborns, maternal and neonatal vitamin D and iron physiology, and genetic determinants of iron absorption.
+Current areas of study include maternal and fetal bone health, anemia risk in pregnant women and newborns, vitamin D and iron physiology, and the genetic determinants of iron absorption.

-Ongoing projects look at the impact of the gut microbiome on iron absorption, work identifying ethnic determinants of iron absorption, and the impact of bio-enhanced chicken meat and eggs on the vitamin D status of healthy adults.
+Ongoing projects explore the role of the gut microbiome in iron absorption, ethnic differences in iron metabolism, and the impact of bio-enhanced chicken meat and eggs on vitamin D status in healthy adults.

 The O’Brien Laboratory is working to understand the nutritional, endocrine, and genomic factors that interact to regulate calcium, vitamin D, and iron homeostasis.